General Data Protection Regulation

 Parents/guardians and pupils have the right not to receive direct marketing, which means that schools will have to gain explicit ‘opt in’ consent before sending out marketing material.
 This will be relevant in cases where schools target parents/guardians for fundraising; advertise their school prospectus or put advertising literature in pupils’ book bags about other organisations!

 Most of what schools do, do not require consent from parents/guardians or pupils, however there are some occasions when they must obtain it.
 For example, if they photograph a school event and publish these images; take pupils on school trips; collect and use biometric information or send direct marketing material to parents/guardians and pupils.
-Under the new GDPR rules, schools will need to demonstrate that consent has been obtained freely, it is specific and not general, the person giving it is fully informed and the consent wording is unambiguous.
+Under the new GDPR rules, schools need to demonstrate that consent has been obtained freely, it is specific and not general, the person giving it is fully informed and the consent wording is unambiguous.

 There are several obligations and duties for schools to fulfil under GDPR.